Introduction

 Why Not Just Use a Tarp?

 Some firewood stackers try covering totes with tarps, but they rarely hold up.
-Tarps sag, trap moisture and allow mosquitos to grow, blow away in the wind, and usually need constant adjusting.
-A fitted tote cover, designed specifically for IBC totes, stays in place, looks great and protects your wood season after season.
-A fitted cover allows you to move the tote as well withouth having to remove tarps every time you move the IBC tote that's full of wood.
+Tarps sag, trap moisture, allow mosquitos to breed, blow away in the wind, and usually need constant adjusting.
+A fitted tote cover, designed specifically for IBC totes, stays in place, looks great, and protects your wood season after season.
+A fitted cover also allows you to move the tote without having to remove tarps every time you relocate a full IBC tote.

 Cost Savings Over Time